-Figure 1-1: Butte County Valley's Edge Specific Plan | August 2021
+Figure 1-1: Butte County

 1.5.3 Valley's Edge Specific Plan Area

 The 1,448 acre Valley's Edge Specific Plan area is located within the City of Chico's Sphere of Influence at the transition of the valley floor and lower foothill region, roughly 1 mile east of Southeast Chico's major commercial and employment region.
 The aesthetic of Valley's Edge is defined by gentle valleys, seasonal streams, tree lined arroyos, oak woodlands, rock outcroppings and gently sloped grassland mesas with expansive views to the Sacramento Valley, the Buttes, and the Coastal Mountain range to the west.